ANSANJAY/Mutex-and-Deadlock/3_Mutexes.md

 - **Waiting for the "Key"** ⏳
   - If the Mutex is held by another thread, a thread must wait until it's released.

-#### Importance of Real-world Analogies 🌍
-- Half of the work in understanding thread synchronization is done if you can map the concepts to real-world scenarios.

 #### Mastery Requires Practice 🛠
 - Understanding thread synchronization conceptually is different from mastering it.
 - Mastery comes from practice and experience.